josegcpedro/Safe-Wallet/README.md

 ## What i learn?

+**Setup Simulator**
-**Setup Simulator** first of all i installed "XCODE" and install the ios version going to the settings pressing cmd `⌘ + ,` After that i installed watchman, its a tool for watching file changes.
-Installing it results in a better perfomance. i installed it with: `brew install watchman`
+First of all i installed "XCODE" and install the ios version going to the settings pressing cmd `⌘ + ,` After that i installed watchman, its a tool for watching file changes.
+Installing it results in a better perfomance.
+I installed it with: `brew install watchman`
 Then running the application with `npx expo start` then opening with ***ios simulator***.